Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 * BC are axes parallel to Y and Z axis
 * head/head means both rotational axes are assambled at the head, head/table is mixed and in table/table mode, both are assembled at the bottom.
 The possibilities have different results in respect to workpiece size, stability etc., but it is not discussed here.
 * in head/head and table/table mode, one rotary axis is assembled on top of the other.
 Tradionally, they are named master and slave, e.g. if C is assembled on top of A, A is master, C is slave.
 * a rotating spindle has only one important orientation, the Z axis.
-Two rotations are sufficient to describe it's orientation.
+The two parameters A+C or B+C are sufficient to describe its orientation.
 * if for some reason the G-Code doesn't use AC, but other letters like UV, they can be remapped with the M669 P"mapDriveLetterDn" parameter.

+The most often used version is the table/table AC type.
+Sometimes, especially for drilling machines, A is at the head.

+Defining the axes by DH parameters allow all combinations and offsets between the axes.
+As example, the A and C axes need not to cross.

 # Denavit-Hartenberg (DH)